mvolkmann/blog/input/github/projects.md

 To add a card in a column, click the "+" in the upper-right of the column.

+To edit a card, click the ellipsis in the upper-right of the card and select "Edit note".
+A dialog will open where changes can be made.

 To move a card to a different column, drag it.